Computer-related arm pain. Forearm pain. Computers, keyboards,

 entrapments and lateral elbow epicondyle pain into the lower arm which increase

 when using a mouse in computer work.
-(5) Chiropractic Spine Sports And Rehabilitation will figure
+(5) Chiropractic Spine Sports And Rehabilitation will start

 EXERCISES TO STRENGTHEN FOREARM MUSCLE TENDONS